 these animals.
 Thanks to donations from residents and the volunteer efforts,

 the potential for future feral population growth has dramatically decreased.
-As of April 3,2014 112 cats have been humanely trapped by our volunteers, transported to a spay/neuter clinic in Voorhees, N.J. that offers discounted neutering, then returned to their original colony to live out a happier healthier life.
-So far more than 20 young kittens are either in foster care or have been successfully placed for adoption.
+As of July 24, 2014, 119 cats have been humanely trapped by our volunteers, transported to a spay/neuter clinic, that offers discounted neutering, then returned to their original colony to live out a happier healthier life.
+So far more than 30 kittens have been successfully placed for adoption.

 We work closely and have the support of Alley Cat Allies, which is a national foundation that has successfully reduced the feral cat population at the Atlantic City Boardwalk.
+There have been no kittens born on the Boardwalk in Atlantic City in 10 years now.
 Thanks to them for all of their advice and counsel in helping make our project successful.

 SOME OF THE CATS IN ONE OF OUR COLONIES

 TRAPPING IN THE SANCTUARY WAS INTERESTING.
 WHILE WE WERE WATCHING THE TRAPS WE HAVE BEAUTIFUL DEER WATCHING US.